devaneyJE/elk_deployment_project/README.md

 - Gathering data with `metricbeat` will show information about system metrics relating to Docker.
 This logging would provide information about the availability status and resource usage of the service being used to provide services to visitors of the public site.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbook, you will need to have an Ansible container control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the `install_e.yml` file to `/etc/ansible`.